tvv-lippu-ja-maksujarjestelma-oy/waltti-apc-pilot-spec/README.md

 You can use the development environment for your research and development of the counting system.

-Do not send personally sensitive data to the development environment.

 We allow you both to publish and to subscribe onto your messages in the development environment.

 However, in the production environment you will only be able to publish messages.

+The pilot phase of the project uses the development environment.

 ## MQTT parameters